int0h/stickyfill/README.md

 About the fork
 ===

-I fork original (https://github.com/wilddeer/stickyfill/) project mainly to avoid "seppuku" (even if there is native support).
+I forked original (https://github.com/wilddeer/stickyfill/) project mainly to avoid "seppuku" (even if there is native support).

 Also I made it plain commonjs module.